Meta-Analysis with JASP, Part I: Classical Approaches: Introduction to JASP

 \section{Introduction to JASP}

 JASP is a free and open-source statistical software package whose development started in 2013 \citep{love2019JASP}.
-With over 100{,}000 downloads per month, JASP is used in the curricula of 374 universities from 76 different countries \citep[see also][]{field2025discovering}.
+With over 100{,}000 downloads per month, JASP is used in the curricula of 389 universities from 77 different countries \citep[see also][]{field2025discovering}.
 JASP is primarily developed at the University of Amsterdam, with growing contributions from other institutions across the world (\url{https://jasp-stats.org/community-institutional-members/}).

-Key features of JASP include a user-friendly point-and-click interface, dynamically updated results, progressive disclosure, translations into many languages, cross-platform support (Windows, macOS, Linux), Open Science Framework integration, an annotated data library, and APA-style output with figures and tables exportable to Word or \LaTeX.
+Key features of JASP include a user-friendly point-and-click interface, dynamically updated result, progressive disclosure, translations into many languages, Open Science Framework (OSF) integration, cross-platform support (Windows, macOS, Linux), an annotated data library, fully integrated AI support, and APA-style output with figures and tables exportable to Word or \LaTeX.
+The analysis output can be annotated and exported as an .html or .pdf file.
+The analysis itself can be saved as a .JASP file which allows users to share the analyses.
+The analysis files are reproducible in the same version of JASP (in case of analyses with sampling/bootstrap a seed needs to be set) and when uploaded to OSF the results can be directly previewed online.
 JASP runs locally, does not collect or send user information, and uses a sandboxed \texttt{R} environment, which guarantees that data always stay on one's computer (in contrast to online-hosted applications).

 Many of the analysis methods in JASP are accompanied by annotated example datasets and extensive documentation, accessible via on-hover tooltips or the help files linked through the `(i)' button in each analysis.
 Feature requests, bug reports, and questions are handled on the active GitHub issue tracker (\url{https://github.com/jasp-stats/jasp-issues}).